-To confirm a diagnosis of HUS, your doctor is likely to recommend lab tests, including:
+To confirm a diagnosis of HUS, your doctor is likely to perform a physical exam and recommend lab tests, including:

 - Blood tests.
 These tests can determine if your red blood cells are damaged.
 Blood tests can also reveal a low platelet count, low red blood cell count or a higher than normal level of creatinine, a waste product normally removed by your kidneys.